 I don’t like bringing a change of clothes with me to the office, so I tend to wear something that works for both the office and the tailgate.
-Here are a few outfits I recommend and why:
+Here are my work tailgate outfit recommendations and why:

 A Dress with Pumps

 Dresses are a favorite of mine when it comes to events like this because they’re pretty versatile.
 I would feel comfortable in the dress at the bottom of this article if I was standing next to a group of people in button-downs and slacks or a group of people in jeans and sneakers.
 Shift dresses like this one are a good pick because, if it’s hot, they don’t show sweat easily and the loose fit of the dress won’t cling to you if you’re doing a lot of walking around.